top of page

 Pod Discussion

-In your pod channel or at your next meeting, you could discuss how difficult research topics have affected you.
+In your pod channel or at your next meeting, you could discuss how difficult research topics have affected you (only share what you feel comfortable sharing, and make sure that everyone in the group knows that the information shared should be kept confidential)?
 What support did you have or wish you’d had?
 What exists at your institution?
 How might you start a discussion within your institution (or with your supervisor) about this issue?
 What differences could you make?

 If you are interested in attending training on this topic